jaydodge1975/win10-terminal-setup/README.md

 # win10-terminal-setup
 ## About
-This repository is all about the New Windows Terminal APP and what it offers you.
+This repository is all about the NEW Windows Terminal APP and what it offers you.
+With the new APP you can install multiple shells and access them all in one convenient place.
+It will also guide you on customizing a few shells to give you a more visual experience.

 > ### What this repo covers (currently still being worked on)
 > - Install Terminal APP from scratch